JAndriesJ/ASPT/README.md

 Here a domain is generated with the following information:
 * C2 boundary information i.e. boundary: points, velocities, acceleration, unit normal vectors.
 * The origin is contained in the boundary.
-* The domain is bounded
+* The domain is bounded.
 * The degree of the domain is known or easilly computed.

 ### Compute Tesselated Generalized Polarization Tensor (TGPT)